Best Free PDF Tools for Students in 2026

 Compress PDF for College Portal Upload

 Every portal has a file size limit.
-LMS systems (Moodle, Blackboard), scholarship applications, admission portals, and government scheme registrations all cap uploads - often far below what a scanned assignment actually weighs.
+LMS systems (Moodle, Blackboard), scholarship applications, admission portals, and government scheme registrations all cap uploads — often far below what a scanned assignment actually weighs.
+The full guide to compressing PDFs for online form uploads covers portal-specific strategies in depth.

-Common limits you'll hit
+Common limits you will hit

 | Portal type | Typical limit |